-The first important pillar of sump pump maintenance is to know the product as extensively as you can.
-This way you will be able to know what to expect when it comes to your pump’s strengths, weaknesses, and needs.
-You will also be able to diagnose minor problems with your sump pump and act on them promptly.
+The first important pillar of sump pump maintenance is to know the unit as extensively as you can.
+This way you will know what to expect when it comes to your pump’s strengths, weaknesses, and needs.

 If you’ve just gotten a new sump pump, make sure to keep the instructions somewhere safe and accessible.
 Some homeowners choose to keep a digital copy on their computer or mobile device for easy reference.
-Another handy location for your physical instructions is in a ziplock bag, taped to the wall close to the sump pump so that the information is accessible.
+Another handy location to store your physical instructions is in a ziplock bag, taped to the wall close to the sump pump.

-If you have no clue as to what your sump pump is (e.g. you’re a new homeowner that has one equipped already or you’re renting the property), try to look at the motor to see if the model number is written there.
+If you have no clue as to what your sump pump is (e.g. the sump pump came with the house that you bought or you’re renting the property), try to look at the motor to see if the model number is written there.
 If not, a good first step is to look for the brand name of the pump.
-Then, to zero-in further into the model of the sump pump, determine whether it is a pedestal sump pump or submersible sump pump.
+Then, to zero in further into the model of the sump pump, determine whether it is a pedestal sump pump or a submersible sump pump.
 Fortunately, it’s quite easy to tell based on just the appearance.

 A submersible sump pump has a motor that can work underwater – therefore, the motor would be inside the sump pit.
 A pedestal sump pump has a long stand that raises the motor above the pit and above floor level.
-Though they may be designed differently, both sump pumps have common parts like the motor, float, float arm, power cord, impeller, and the pipe fitting for the discharge pipe.
+Though they may be designed differently, both sump pumps have common parts like the motor, float switch, power cords, impeller, and the pipe fitting for the discharge pipe.

-2. Periodically Check That The Sump Pump Works
+2. Check Periodically If Sump Pump Still Works

 3. Know the Signs of A Problem with Your Sump Pump

-- An oil leak will mean that the sump pump will fail very soon
+- An oil leak could mean that the sump pump will fail very soon.

-4. Clean The Sump Pit and the Pump Regularly
+4. Deep Clean Your Sump Pump As Needed and Clean The Sump Pit Regularly

 - Use the garden hose to rinse the pump.
 Then use a plastic scraper or putty knife to remove caked debris.